conorfennell/optimizer-k8s/README.md

 ## optimizer-k8s contains the following ArgoCD applications

  - paint-batch-optimizer
- - metrics-server - needed for the horizontal pol scaler
+ - metrics-server - needed for the horizontal pod scaler and when prometheus is added for scraping
  - argocd
+ - parent application - once bootstrapped this is used to add new applications and sync changes to other application definitions without needing to apply them in

 ### Prerequisites